cckolon/cckolon.github.io/_posts/2021-08-31-testingtorpedos1.md

 ## Testing The Results

 I compared the accuracy of each algorithm under different conditions, and the results were surprising!
-I'll write about the results, and the details of my test methods, next week.
+I'll write about the results, and the details of my test methods, in a later article.